notion-enhancer/notion-enhancer/UPDATING.md

 instead, the "custom inserts" module is used: you can use it to pick any javascript or css file anywhere on your computer and include it every time you load up notion.

+to make your own css file, make sure that your file manager has "show file extensions" ticked, then create a text document and make sure the name ends in `.css` (e.g. `notion-tweaks.css`). or, just use the old `user.css` from before the update.

 most of the same css snippets will work, but some (e.g. preview page width) have been moved to the new variable system, plus new ones have been found. it's a good idea to check what you have against the [tweaks](TWEAKS.md) page and the [css theming documentation](DOCUMENTATION.md#theming).